Survival Kit Built into a Lifejacket

 Basic shelter, poor rain gear, an emergency signal, a couple of garbage bags allow a few options not available to you without it and it is a very light addition to the kit.
 Do not underestimate simple basic gear like this, it is light and can be very useful in a pinch.

 I packed in a 3m Long Section of good Nylon Cord.
-Noramlly 2m works for most uses, if you carry 2 sections of cord it would be better.
-I supplemented it with a piece of smaller diameter Cord, some Fishing Line, a small piece of Wire, and a Roll of Duct Tape.
-I also attached a small Carabiner of the Lifejacket just incase it would be needed.
+Normally 2m works for most uses if you carry 2 sections of cord it would be better.
+I supplemented it with a piece of smaller diameter Cord, some Fishing Line, a small piece of Wire and a Roll of Duct Tape.
+I also attached a small Carabiner of the Lifejacket just in case it would be needed.

 Kit Priority #8: Travel

-I slipped in a few extra items including a small roll of Toilet Paper, 2 Safety Pins, a small Surgical Blade, and a Fishing Kit.
+I slipped in a few extra items including a small roll of Toilet Paper, 4 Safety Pins and a Fishing Kit.
 I harbour no illusions that I can catch any fish with such a poor Fishing Kit, but since I had it and I will be trapped beside Water it will keep me busy during the day hoping to catch fish for dinner.

 Critical Items Not Include in the Kit